ched-dev/obs-overlays/docs/overview.md

 ### Config Files

 The app aims to be highly configurable without needing to write code.
-We give you some common [client commands](#client-command) (e.g. `playSound`, `renderSoundButtons`, `renderTemplate`, `clearNotification`), but you can create your own functionality if you know how to code in JavaScript.
+We give you some common [client commands](#client-command) (e.g. `playSound`, `renderSoundButtons`, `renderTemplate`, `clearScreen`), but you can create your own functionality if you know how to code in JavaScript.

 ## Terminology / Vocabulary